KarMiles/polish-girl-painting/README.md

 Code is built with utilization of Django framework into apps, files and folders listed below.

 ### Apps
+- bag - functionality for managing the shopping bag.
+- blog - functionality for managing the owner's blog.
+- checkout - functionality for managing the e-commerce transactions for the site.
+- home - functionality for managing the home page.
+- products - functionality for managing the gallery containing products available for sale or only exposed for the visitors' viewing.
 - profiles - functionality for managing user profiles.
-- gallery - functionality designed for managing blogs, in this project used to manage posts with paintings being on offer.
-This includes posts and comments.
-- blog - functionality for Artirt's personal blog.
-- checkout - functionality for online sales transactions.
+- testimonials - functionality for managing feedback posts from users, combined with About Me section.
+Both Testimonials entries, entered by visitors, and About Me entries, entered by the owner, share the same page and functionality.

 ### Files
 Files for running specific apps: